Idempotency keys

 FailOpen: true is set.

-non-success responses.
+used on non-success responses.

 Finish is invoked with a fresh context.WithTimeout(context.Background(), 5*time.Second), NOT the request context.
 A client disconnect mid-